 If you love butternut squash as much as we do, you will love these Gluten Free Butternut Squash Caramel Cake Bars or this amazing Gluten Free Maple Ginger Butternut Squash Tart.
 Squash works well in dessert recipes!!
 Nothing like hiding vegetables in dessert.
 Your kids will never know!!

-I baked these egg muffins for 12 minutes until the eggs were cooked.
+Step 5: Bake these egg muffins for about 15 minutes until the eggs were cooked.
 These butternut squash egg baskets make a great breakfast on the go for those busy school mornings.

 - A great vegetable peeler to get through the thick rind of the squash.